 You can control the information displayed in the portlet and the portlet layout.
+See About the Tools portlets, Configuring the portlet, and Defining the portlet data preferences.

 About the Application Overview portlet

 Note: This portlet is not supported in v9.6.x and later.
 Use the appropriate version Application Over Time portlet instead.